cdmackinnon/NetworkTrafficAnalyzer/README.md

    - Type `2` to build a decision tree model.
    - Type `3` to perform logistic regression analysis.
    - Type `4` to create an SVM classifier.
+   - Type `5` to generate strip plots on the features
    - Type any other key to exit the program.

 ## File Structure